b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Antichrist Korihor.md

 > ***12** And this Anti-Christ, whose name was Korihor, (==and the law could have no hold upon him==) began to preach unto the people that there should be no Christ.
 And after this manner did he preach, saying...*

 In case you forgot from the brief tangent explaining [natural law](https://en.wikipedia.org/wiki/Natural_law), we'll now remind you for a second time that this man is Antichrist.
 After this second reminder, we finally get his name.
 Have we made it evident yet that he's bad and evil?
+Before sharing any direct quotes, topics, or summaries, you need to understand that he is *bad*.

 We've also reminded you once again that the law has nothing against Korihor teaching his perspective.
 That must be an important detail.